-In her book, The Final Act of Grace, Mary shares her personal account of life, death, love and grief.
-With courage and candour she delves into the discomfort of our darkest moments, braving our death-phobic culture to take readers on a journey of how to master a peaceful death.
+In her award-winning book, The Final Act of Grace, Mary shares her personal account of life, death, love and grief.
+With courage and candour she delves into discomfort, braving our death-phobic culture to take readers on a journey of how to master a peaceful death.

 Clients Mary has worked with include: